The Earth and the Sun share something pretty weird in common:

 Wait for it… It.
 Is.
 Rain.

-Researchers have detected “plasma rain” pouring down over the solar surface last month, which may also explain the big astronomical
+Researchers have detected “plasma rain” pouring down over the solar surface last month, which may also explain the big astronomical mystery:

 So, this amazing new plasma rain data, collected using high-resolution telescopes mounted on NASA’s Solar Dynamics Observatory, showed that coronal rain works similarly to rain on Earth — well, with a few exceptions.
 Compared to rain on our little planet, plasma rain on the sun is millions of °C hotter.